 Trust your intuition.
 Today’s families have access to more information on parenting than ever before.
 But be choosy about the voices you listen to.
 It’s easy to become overwhelmed and anxious in the face of so much “expert” advice and parenting peer pressure.
 Take what works and discard the rest.

 Get rid of stuff.
 The physical environment of the home plays a large role in emotional well-being, according to Kim John Payne, counselor and author of Simplicity Parenting.
 By removing clutter and finding a place for everything, you’ll spend less time cleaning and organizing.
-With minimalist parenting, your home will become a place that is nurturing and life-giving.
+Your home can be a sanctuary, rather than just one more source of stress.

 Enlist help.
 Until recently, the job of raising children was one that extended families and communities shared.
 Previous generations of parents often had more familial support because they were less likely to relocate.
 Today, parents must make an intentional effort to find the support network they need, which might include biological family members, neighbors, and friends.
 Make connections through your child’s school or a religious or community group.
 Nurture these relationships.
 Give and embrace parent-to-parent support.
 Friends can play a vital role in parenting—offering advice, planning play dates, or sharing babysitting—when extended family isn’t available.

 Create a family rhythm.
 Work-life overlap is almost inevitable these days, but try these suggestions to find a healthy balance.
 Carve out dedicated family time when you can really be present.
+Reduce media consumption.
 Find ways to slow down and destress as a family.
 No one solution will fit every need, but this might mean regular family dinners, walks to the park, Saturday morning breakfasts, or game nights—routines your family can look forward to.
 Cut back on social obligations and extracurricular activities, especially when children are young.
-Understand the power of play; what children really need, says early childhood expert David Elkind, are more opportunities for creative, open-ended play, particularly in nature.
-Reduce your media consumption and spend time playing.
+Understand the power of play.
+What children really need, says early childhood expert David Elkind, are more opportunities for creative, open-ended play, particularly in nature.

 Cultivate patience and understanding as you incorporate simplified parenting into your everyday life, remembering that childhood is brief.
 This shift in attitude can radically change your perception of how stressful parenting is.
 Raising children to be kind, caring, contributing adults is hard work – but it’s the most meaningful and ultimately rewarding work you’ll do.